elixir-circuits/circuits_quickstart/getting_started.md

 Elapsed time: 3.595 s
 ```

 It's quite fast.
-Now you have Nerves ready to run on your devce.
+Now you have Nerves ready to run on your device.
 Skip ahead to the next section.

 ### `etcher`
 ```console

 ```

 ## Testing the Firmware
 Eject the SD card and insert it into the device that you're using.
 Power up and connect the device with a USB cable.
-In the case of the `rpi0`, the microUSB does both.
+In the case of the `rpi0`, the micro USB does both.

 Once the device boots, you can now connect to it.
 There are three ways to connect to the device: `ssh`, `picocom`, and distributed Erlang.
 We'll take a look at `ssh`.

 ### `ssh`

-The `quickstart_circuits` project configures the user as `circuits` with the hose `nerves.local` and has the passowrd set as `circuits`.
+The `quickstart_circuits` project configures the user as `circuits` with the hose `nerves.local` and has the password set as `circuits`.
 With that in mind, we can use the `ssh` command to get to the `iex` prompt.

 ```console
 λ ~/ ssh circuits@nerves.local